tea-ok/skill-collector-backend/README.md

 ### **POST** Logout (`http://localhost:5000/auth/logout`)

-Logs the user out of the application.
+This clears the session cookie and logs the user out of the application.

 #### How to use: